→ →

 Inspiration: Parecon, Platform cooperatives, DisCO, DAOs & Coops

-Pocas’ most important position, it is both a role and a de facto representative position, as care-takers naturally spend a lot of time in their pocas and become central members of the community.
+Pocas' care-takers are people who spend a lot of time in their pocas and become central members of the community.

-At any moment there has to be at least 2 care-takers whose tasks involve making sure the pocas runs well, keeping it as a safe space, onboarding new members, supporting working groups, reporting malfunctioning of infrastructure, performing small repairs, etc. The specific tasks of the care-taker role are dependent on the unique characteristics of each pocas.
+Care-takers might be involved in many tasks like making sure the pocas runs well, keeping it as a safe space, onboarding new members, supporting working groups, reporting malfunctioning of infrastructure, performing small repairs, etc. The specific tasks of the care-taker role are dependent on the unique characteristics of each pocas.

-Multiple care-takers rotate daily to work on pocas, since pocas are usually open 24/7.
-They can collectively decide on how they distribute their shift and how much they want to work.
+Multiple care-takers can be present at the same time and rotate daily, since pocas are usually open 24/7.
+They can collectively decide on how they distribute their time and how much they want to work.

-To become a care-taker one must be an active member of pocas with a significant time of involvement, as well as undergo a capacitation in emergency response, first-aid and conflict resolution.
+To become a care-taker one must be an active participant of pocas with a significant time of involvement, as well as undergo a capacitation in emergency response, first-aid and conflict resolution.

-Members of pocas can create and wear a mascot costume and get crazy outside to promote your pocas!
-Mascots have become a huge factor in pocas’ culture, it plays a big role in bringing visibility to the store and onboarding potential new members.
-Mascots also usually perform security tasks.
+People at pocas can create and wear a mascot costume to stand outside and promote their pocas!
+Mascots have become a huge factor in pocas' culture, they play a big role in bringing visibility to the store and onboarding potential new members.
+Mascots also usually perform security tasks when necessary.

 The creation and maintenance of a safer space, along with self-determination are fundamental concerns at pocas, given that pocas do not rely on police or any state-support for conflict resolution.
 At the same time pocas aspires to a frugal structure, with a minimal bureaucracy that respects people’s time and agency.
 While each pocas can determine their own way of dealing with governance, safety and conflict, there are some principles that most pocas share: